Getting involved as a student

 Contributing to your university or college’s TEF submission

-The TEF 2018-19 exercise is now complete, however there will be plenty of opportunity to get involved with TEF at your college or university soon.
+The TEF 2018-19 exercise is now complete, however there will be plenty of opportunity to get involved with TEF at your college or university in the future.

 We encourage colleges and universities to involve their students in the TEF submission process as much as possible.
 If you would like to play an active role in considering TEF data or contributing to your college or university's written submission, get in touch with your provider's TEF contact to find out how.